oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

   InitForm = '[Form] Init Form',
   UpdateForm = '[Form] Update Form',
-  UpdateSubmitted = '[Form] Update Submitted', UpdateModel = '[Form] Update Model',
-  ResetForm = '[Form] Reset Form'
+  UpdateSubmitted = '[Form] Update Submitted', UpdateModelProperty = '[Form] Update Model', ResetForm = '[Form] Reset Form'
 }
 ```

 <p align="justify">
-As you can see you are completely redeemed from the tedium of implementation of constituent parts of the Redux pattern.
-In all the cases NgRx has detailed documentation that you may need in your work.
+As you can see you are freed from the tedious task of implementing the various parts of the Redux pattern.
+Anyway NgRx offers comprehensive documentation to support you throughout your work.
 This is foreign parish and we have to deal with it with all our passion and devotion.
 </p>
 <p align="justify">
-I have to admit that there are no other docs of ngync except for this readme.
-It is probably a matter of time and interest.
-I stand for the idea that the best documentation is the code itself.
-Hopefully it is turned out concise and self-descriptive.
-The library goes along with sample application which will help you orient in the theme.
-The link to the source repo of the project is <a href="https://github.com/oleksii-shepel/angular-ngrx-forms.git">angular-ngrx-forms</a>.
+At present, the readme is the primary source of documentation for ngync, but rest assured that more resources may emerge in the future with growing interest.
+As an advocate for the belief that the code itself serves as the finest documentation, I have high hopes that it has been crafted to be concise and self-descriptive.
+To help you grasp the concepts, the library comes with a sample application that serves as a useful reference.
+You can find the source repository for the project at <a href="https://github.com/oleksii-shepel/angular-ngrx-forms.git">angular-ngrx-forms</a>.
 If you have any questions or suggestions, I will respond as soon as possible.
 </p>
 <h2>Bonus</h2>
 <p align="justify">
-Of course, there is a bonus stored up together with the library. ngync has extended template-driven approach with missing feature of <b>ngModelArray</b>.
+Indeed, ngync has an exciting bonus in store for you.
+It extends the template-driven approach by providing a missing feature of <b>ngModelArray</b>.
 </p>
 <p align="justify">
-ngModelArray is a directive that can be used to group ngModel directives together into an array.
+ngModelArray is a powerful directive that allows you to group multiple ngModel directives into an array.
 It is designed to be used as a child of the ngForm directive.
 It also requires a name attribute so that the control can be registered with the parent ngForm directive under that name.
 The directive itself resides in <b>NgFormsModule</b>.
 </p>
 <p align="justify">
 Here is an example of how to combine it with ngModels instances seamlessly: